Skip to content

 A Sacramento homeowner may get a polished estimate, a clean truck, and a confident sales pitch.
 None of that proves the contractor is licensed for the work.
 Before you hand over a deposit, check the current CSLB record and make sure the name, classification, bond, and workers' compensation details make sense.

-Step 1: Get the Exact License Information
+Step 1: Get the Exact License Number and Business Name

 • CSLB license number